Crying is a natural release mechanism.

 Crying is good for the body, mind and heart-centre.
 It supports internal balance and well-being.

-All the services provided by complementary care providers are, as the name suggests, complementary to and do not replace the prescribed treatment of a licensed Medical Professional.
+All the services provided by complementary care providers are complementary to, and do not replace the prescribed treatment/therapy of a licensed Medical Professional.
+Complementary care providers do not diagnose, treat or prescribe.